 2. Backend Development

 The backend deals with the hidden side of the website/application that the user cannot see but makes the website functional.
 It handles all the nitty-gritty of it like storage and data organization, communicating with the front end to ensure smooth functioning, etc. It is known as the server-side of the website.
 When any user interacts with the website in the form of making a purchase, filling a form, entering information, etc. The backend manages and processes the information input and returns relevant information that is displayed on the screen through the frontend.
 This information and all the content on the website are stored in the database.

 A backend developer ensures that the frontend elements function properly when users browse or upload any information on the website.
 The users do not interact with the back end directly but they use the front end elements to interact with the backend.

 - Ability to identify and fix bottlenecks

-- Knowhow to make app stable, faster and secure
+- Knowhow to make an app stable, faster, and secure

 Frontend And Backend Languages

 To develop a website or an application, a developer uses programming languages to develop the frontend and backend.
 There are separate languages for the front end and backend that a developer uses to create a fully functional website.